Frequently Asked Questions

 When can I apply?

-You can apply at any time, but our applications close on 31 May 2018.
-No applications submitted after this time will be considered for the September 2018 entry.
+You can apply at any time, but our applications may close on 31 May 2018, depending on student application numbers.

 How do I apply?

 To apply for the MSc Clinical Neurology, please follow this link to apply through our on-line system [http://www.shef.ac.uk/postgraduate/taught/apply/applying].
 Please follow the instructions on this system and upload your information as requested.

 Potentially.
 Subject to very high application numbers, we may close applications on 31 May 2018.

 If you are applying from overseas, you will need to allow yourself sufficient time to receive your CAS number and secure your Tier 4 student visa.